RasaHQ/agentic-orchestration-samples/car-purchase-assistant/README.md

 To run the car purchase assistant, follow these steps in order:

 1. **Start the MCP server**
-   Open a terminal, navigate to the `mcp_server` directory, and start the server.
+   Open a terminal and start the MCP server.
-   For detailed setup and configuration instructions, see the [MCP Server README](mcp_server/README.md).

    ```bash
    python -m mcp_server